hall-lab/speedseq/README.md

 **Positional arguments**
 ~~~~~~~~~~~~~~~~~~
-    reference.fa	fasta file (indexed with bwa)
+reference.fa	genome reference fasta file (indexed with bwa)
 in1.fq		paired-end fastq file. if -p flag is used then expected to be
                   an interleaved paired-end fastq file, and in2.fq may be omitted.
-                          (can be gzipped)
+                  (may be gzipped)
-    in2.fq              paired-end fastq file. (can be gzipped)
+in2.fq	        paired-end fastq file. (may be gzipped)
 ~~~~~~~~~~~~~~~~~~

 **Alignment options**
 ~~~~~~~~~~~~~~~~~~
 -o STR		output prefix that will be  [default: in1.fq]
 -R              read group header line such as "@RG\tID:libraryname\tSM:samplename" (required)
 -p       	first fastq file consists of interleaved paired-end sequences
-         -t INT   threads [1]
+-t INT          number of threads to use [default: 1]
-         -T DIR   temp directory [./temp]
+-T DIR          temp directory [default: ./temp]
 ~~~~~~~~~~~~~~~~~~